CharltonC/chrome-css-selector-capture/ref/test-report.md

           ✓ should return tag selector variation if its total matches in DOM is same as class or nthChild selector variation ✓ should return tag selector variation if its total matches in DOM is less than class or nthChild selector variation
           ✓ should return nthChild selector variation if its total matches in DOM is less than tag and/or class selector variation
+          ✓ should return clsNthChild selector variation if its total matches in DOM is less than tag and/or class and/or nthChild selector variation
-      Create an path include option based on the Selector Variation Key ✓ should return corresponding path include option when key is "id" ✓ should return corresponding path include option when key is "tag" ✓ should return corresponding path include option when key is "cls" ✓ should return corresponding path include option when key is "nthChild" Path Option
+      Create an path include option based on the Selector Variation Key ✓ should return corresponding path include option when key is not defined ✓ should return corresponding path include option when key is "id" ✓ should return corresponding path include option when key is "tag" ✓ should return corresponding path include option when key is "cls" ✓ should return corresponding path include option when key is "nthChild" ✓ should return corresponding path include option when key is "clsNthChild" Path Option
       Extend a plain selector path with filter option ✓ should return a option with overrided include option